ICOS-Carbon-Portal/jupyter/how_to.md

 <img src="../img/project_group_folder.PNG" width=500>
 </center>
 <br>
 In general, all files and folders stored directly under the project group folder are visible and editable by all group members.
+Be aware that this is a true collaborative space.
+You may interfere with other project partners when working on the same notebook at the same time.
 Every project folder contains a *Store* folder.
 This folder should only contain stable versions of a group's notebooks.
 Note that the content of this folder is visible to all group members in *Read only* mode and that only a person from the ICOS CP Jupyter Team has the right to update it. *Store* contains a README-file, which, in turn, includes summarized information regarding the:

 - aim of the project
 - group administrator (responsible for scientific aspect & group administration)